atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 n
 .
 I
-to speak with him immediately — bs send for Charles." w
+to speak with him immediately --bs send for Charles." w
 Where can I Send to Mr. Selby?" cried the maid, except I knew where he was gone i *
-! that’s true — but yet Send for Mr. Smith — Send for both, " replied Ihe, in an agony of grief and terror —
+! that’s true --but yet Send for Mr. Smith --Send for both, " replied Ihe, in an agony of grief and terror —
 * W
-Send to Mr. smith’s lodgings, and to Sir Thomas Lumleyst — No, to Mr.
+Send to Mr. smith’s lodgings, and to Sir Thomas Lumleyst --No, to Mr.
-Liimleyst in Pall Mall — for my bro — Good heaven! save theiti, or I am lost for ever !" tt
+Liimleyst in Pall Mall --for my bro --Good heaven! save theiti, or I am lost for ever !" tt
 Who mufti send answered the maid; thinking she only rambled, and talked delirioufly.
 My mistress and E 6 Mist